EdinburghUniversityTheatreCompany/Constitution/EUTC-Constitution.md

     b) **Development:** Negotiates, proposes, communicates and (if approved) implements any long term and substantial maintenance, refurbishment, and improvement of the Bedlam Theatre (see also 7B/2).\
     c) **Engagement:** Promotes the engagement and retention of new members.
 This subcommittee has the following elected Convenor: \
     &nbsp;&nbsp;&nbsp;&nbsp;i) Engagement Officer \
+    d) **Garden:** Maintains and improves the garden and grounds of the Bedlam Theatre.\
-    d) **IT:** Supervises, administers, monitors, and maintains any IT equipment, software or websites related to the EUTC’s activities.\
+    e) **IT:** Supervises, administers, monitors, and maintains any IT equipment, software or websites related to the EUTC’s activities.\
-    e) **Sustainability:** Works to reduce waste, increase energy efficiency and ensure the environment is considered in Company business.
-This subcommittee has the following elected Convenor:\
-    &nbsp;&nbsp;&nbsp;&nbsp;i) Sustainability Coordinator \
     f) **Workshops:** Advocates, coordinates and supports a schedule of workshops and other educational events.
 This subcommittee has the following elected Convenor: \
     &nbsp;&nbsp;&nbsp;&nbsp;i) Workshops Coordinator
 7. **Project Subcommittees** may be formed by a motion passed at a General Meeting to undertake a project of the Company.
 The Subcommittee must exist for a fixed duration and not extend beyond a year.